Joseph Smith Sr.: Book of Mormon

-Presiding Patriarch

-In January 1831, Smith and his family moved to the church's new headquarters in Kirtland, Ohio.
-He was ordained to be the church's first Presiding Patriarch on December 18, 1833.

-In reference to his father's role as patriarch of the church, Joseph Jr. likened his father to Adam, the first biblical patriarch: "So shall it be with my father; he shall be called a prince over his posterity, holding the keys of the patriarchal priesthood over the kingdom of God on earth, even the Church of the Latter Day Saints".

-As part of his new role, Smith presided in council meetings and administered patriarchal blessings.

-On September 3, 1837, Smith was also made an Assistant Counselor to his son in the First Presidency of the church.

 Deathbed blessings

 Smith moved with his family to Far West, Missouri, in 1838 and from there to the church's new headquarters at Nauvoo, Illinois, in 1839.
 Old age and illnesses had taken their toll and by the end of summer 1840, Smith realized he was dying.
 He called his family around him to administer patriarchal blessings.

-He blessed his wife: "Mother, do you not know that you are the mother of as great a family as ever lived upon the earth. ...
-They are raised up to do the Lord's work".
+He blessed his wife: "Mother, do you not know that you are the mother of as great a family as ever lived upon the earth. ...they are raised up to do the Lord's work".
 He blessed and ordained his eldest surviving son, Hyrum to succeed to the office of Presiding Patriarch by right of lineage.

 Smith died in Nauvoo on September 14, 1840.